SABS-R3-Epidemiology/epiabm/CONTRIBUTING.md

   * We have 79 characters per line, and avoid backslashes as far as possible when trying to achieve this.
   * We put spaces after list items (`[1, 2, 3]`, not `[1,2,3]`) and around operators (`x += 1`, not `x+=1`).
   * This is open source software.
 Consider the people who will read your code, and make it look nice for them.

+We use [flake8](https://flake8.pycqa.org/en/latest/) style guide enforcement, so recommend using this to lint your code.

 Thanks,
 The epiabm team